GoodKitties/dybr-client/styleguide/Readme.md

 npm run styleguide
 ```

-And then opening its local address in your browser (by fefault — http://localhost:6060/).
+And then opening its local address in your browser (by default — http://localhost:6060/).

 ## Which components are shown there?